apetros/sps-cut/content/courses/een442/_index.md

 ## Delivery

-Due to special circumstances, this year the course is following a blended learning schedule with 2 hours in person + 1 hours online.
-This might be modified according to the requirements and the regulations.

 - Theory delivered through lectures (in class ≈ 28 hours)
 - Practical examples (online ≈ 12 hours)
 - Hardware laboratory work (in lab ≈ 12 hours)